the-isf-academy/making-with-code-zola/site/content/courses/cs10/unitXX/project/_index.md

 ---
-Title: Games Project
+Title: Terminal Game Project
 draft: false
 ---

-# Unit Review: CLI Game Project
+# Unit Review: Terminal Game Project

-In this project, you will create game and write a terminal interface for it.
+In this project, you will create a game and write a terminal interface for it.

 ## [0] Game Options